mjsmyth/abiquo-wiki-examples/README.md

 ##Acknowledgements
 Many thanks to the Abiquo Development team for modifying the integration tests to produce the requests.log file.
 The `update_confluence_pages.py` script is based on a blog entry by Matt Ryall called "Adding a page to Confluence with Python" from 29 June 2008.
+Many thanks also to stackoverflow!

 ## Prerequisites
 * These scripts were run using Python 2.7.9 against Confluence 4.3.2